aspose-slides/Aspose.Slides-API-References/english/php-java/slideutil/alignshapes/_index.md

 ---
 title: alignShapes
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 20
 url: /php-java/slideutil/alignshapes/
 ---

-## alignShapes(int, boolean, com.aspose.slides.IShapeCollection) method
+## alignShapes(int alignmentType, boolean alignToSlide, ShapeCollection shapes)  method

  Changes the placement of all shapes in the collection.
 Aligns shapes to the margins or the edge of the slide or align them relative to each other.